dm-kamaev/promise_mtd/README.md

 ### transform(Array, function(el, index): Promise): Array
 Method `transform` allows to iterate asynchronously over an array similarly to `map`, but also it can skip unnecessary data.
-Iterating over an array and filter over promises.
 ```js
 const res = await promiseMtd.transform([ 1, 2, 3, 4 ], async function (el, i) {
   if (el <= 2) {